MasteryEducation/SecuritiesExamsMastery.ca/content/csc/26/1/index.md

 {{< quizdown >}}

-### 1. Which of the following is the primary reason to conduct a thorough Know Your Client (KYC) process?
+### Which of the following is the primary reason to conduct a thorough Know Your Client (KYC) process?

 - [ ] To reduce the advisor's administrative workload.
 - [x] To ensure investment recommendations align with the client's unique financial situation.
 - [ ] To eliminate the need for regulatory compliance.
 - [ ] To prioritize sales quotas over client needs.

-> **Explanation:** KYC aims to gather essential data such as income, net worth, and risk tolerance, ensuring the client's best interests are met and meeting regulatory obligations.
+> **Explanation:**( KYC aims to gather essential data such as income, net worth, and risk tolerance, ensuring the client's best interests are met and meeting regulatory obligations.)

----

-### 2. What is one of the main objectives of defining a client’s specific financial goals during the financial planning process?
+### What is one of the main objectives of defining a client’s specific financial goals during the financial planning process?

 - [x] It clarifies the necessary strategies and timelines to achieve those goals.
 - [ ] It allows for the avoidance of regulatory compliance.
 - [ ] It increases the total fees an advisor can collect.
 - [ ] It ensures the client immediately retires.

-> **Explanation:** Clearly articulated goals guide strategy, risk tolerance, and time horizons, allowing for tailored solutions.
+> **Explanation:**( Clearly articulated goals guide strategy, risk tolerance, and time horizons, allowing for tailored solutions.)

----

-### 3. Which plan structure in Canada allows tax-deferred growth on contributions until withdrawal?
+### Which plan structure in Canada allows tax-deferred growth on contributions until withdrawal?

 - [ ] TFSA
 - [x] RRSP
 - [ ] Non-registered accounts
 - [ ] Segregated Funds

-> **Explanation:** RRSP offers immediate tax deferral on contributions and tax-deferred growth until funds are withdrawn.
+> **Explanation:**( RRSP offers immediate tax deferral on contributions and tax-deferred growth until funds are withdrawn.)

----

-### 4. Which of the following would be considered a qualitative piece of client information?
+### Which of the following would be considered a qualitative piece of client information?

 - [ ] Gross annual salary
 - [ ] Total liabilities
 - [x] Risk tolerance
 - [ ] Value of RRSP

-> **Explanation:** Risk tolerance is a subjective, qualitative metric describing a client's comfort level with market fluctuations.
+> **Explanation:**( Risk tolerance is a subjective, qualitative metric describing a client's comfort level with market fluctuations.)

----

-### 5. In financial planning, which of the following reflects the division of a portfolio between equities, fixed income, and cash?
+### In financial planning, which of the following reflects the division of a portfolio between equities, fixed income, and cash?

 - [ ] KYC
 - [ ] Suitability
 - [ ] Performance Monitoring
 - [x] Asset Allocation

-> **Explanation:** Asset allocation is the strategic distribution of assets across different categories to achieve an optimal balance of risk and return.
+> **Explanation:**( Asset allocation is the strategic distribution of assets across different categories to achieve an optimal balance of risk and return.)

----

-### 6. Which life event might necessitate a prompt review of a client’s financial plan?
+### Which life event might necessitate a prompt review of a client’s financial plan?

 - [x] A client changing jobs
 - [ ] Consistent monthly income with no change
 - [ ] A minor weekend purchase
 - [ ] The client making their usual contribution to a TFSA

-> **Explanation:** Major life events such as career changes significantly affect income and benefits, prompting immediate plan reviews.
+> **Explanation:**( Major life events such as career changes significantly affect income and benefits, prompting immediate plan reviews.)

----

-### 7. Which entity sets the KYC and suitability requirements for Canadian investment advisors?
+### Which entity sets the KYC and suitability requirements for Canadian investment advisors?

 - [ ] Old Age Security
 - [x] Canadian Investment Regulatory Organization (CIRO)
 - [ ] Canada Mortgage and Housing Corporation (CMHC)
 - [ ] Ontario Teachers’ Pension Plan

-> **Explanation:** CIRO is the national regulatory organization overseeing standards for Canadian investment dealers and advisors.
+> **Explanation:**( CIRO is the national regulatory organization overseeing standards for Canadian investment dealers and advisors.)

----

-### 8. What action should an advisor take if a client’s financial circumstances change considerably?
+### What action should an advisor take if a client’s financial circumstances change considerably?

 - [ ] Ignore changes until the annual review.
 - [ ] Immediately recommend higher-risk investments to make up for losses.
 - [x] Schedule a plan update discussion to reevaluate goals and resources.
 - [ ] Stop investing and hold only cash.

-> **Explanation:** Major changes warrant a plan re-evaluation to maintain alignment with the client’s situation and objectives.
+> **Explanation:**( Major changes warrant a plan re-evaluation to maintain alignment with the client’s situation and objectives.)

----

-### 9. A client with a large home purchase in 12 months may need which type of portfolio focus?
+### A client with a large home purchase in 12 months may need which type of portfolio focus?

 - [ ] Primarily volatile, equities-based investments for maximum growth
 - [ ] A fully alternative investment strategy
 - [ ] A high-risk leveraged derivatives portfolio
 - [x] Conservative, short-term fixed-income or cash-equivalent instruments

-> **Explanation:** Close time horizons and liquidity needs typically call for lower volatility, more stable investments.
+> **Explanation:**( Close time horizons and liquidity needs typically call for lower volatility, more stable investments.)

----

-### 10. If a life insurance policy is recommended as part of the financial plan, its primary role would be to:
+### If a life insurance policy is recommended as part of the financial plan, its primary role would be to:

 - [x] Protect the client or their family against unforeseen events.
 - [ ] Cover brokerage fees for trades.